citizenfx/fivem-docs/content/docs/alchemist/_index.md

 4. Click **Convert Assets** or **Refine Assets** and wait for the process to finish.

 After the process is finished, you will find your converted or refined assets in the output folder.
-Selecting your Cfx.re Platform Server resources directory as an input folder will generate a drop-in replacement resources folder, compatible with FiveM Enhanced.
+Selecting your Cfx Platform Server resources directory as an input folder will generate a drop-in replacement resources folder, compatible with FiveM Enhanced.

 ##### Relaxed Mode